akajuvonen/theano-gpu-speed-test/README.md

 ### Running the script

-`bin/run` runs the script (script is TODO).
+`bin/run` runs the script.
 Dependencies are also installed if not already done.
+It is not necessary to enter virtualenv environment before running, the script will enter and exit automatically.
+Your system-wide Python libraries are left untouched.

 ### Clear virtual environment